Witiko/doctoral-thesis/main.md

 `(`, `O!double-factorial`, `(`, `V!x`, `)`, `O!minus`, `O!SUP`, `(`, `V!y`,
 `N!2`, `)`, `)`, `U!eq`, `N!0`, `)`.

-In the answer retrieval task of ARQMath-1, we have used the prefix and infix notations in two of our primary math information retrieval systems that jointly modeled both text and math:
+In the *answer retrieval* math information retrieval task of the ARQMath-1 lab, we have used the prefix and infix notations in two of our primary math information retrieval systems that jointly modeled both text and math:

-- *MIRMU-SCM* [@novotny2020three, Section 4], which was based on a soft vector space model with token embeddings from a fastText subword shallow log-bilinear language model,
+- *MIRMU-SCM* [@novotny2020three, Section 4], which was based on a soft vector space model with token embeddings from a fastText subword shallow log-bilinear language model, and

 - *MIRMU-CompuBERT* [@novotny2020three, Section 6], which was based on the sentence embeddings of the Sentence BERT deep neural network language model.